kwrooijen/feit/README.md

 # Rooij - Modular, Data driven Game Engine

-Heavily WIP, not for use yet, no documentation at the moment
+Heavily WIP, design phase.
+Not for use yet, no documentation at the moment

 ## Concept